Documentary About Garai Makaya

 On the 11th February 2017 Garai Makaya passed away in a skydiving accident in South Africa.
 Garai had been a pioneer in the skydiving and adventure tourism movement in Botswana, touching many lives and making what many considered to be an extreme sport more accessible - and relevant - to 'everyday people'.

-As depicted in the photo below with the President of Botswana, Garai was able to reach and engage with a kaleidoscope of people - of all ages, backgrounds and careers - and he was able to get them to take an active interest in the things he was passionate about.
+As depicted in the photo above (with His Excellency Ian Khama, President of Botswana at the time) Garai was able to reach and engage with a kaleidoscope of people - of all ages, backgrounds and careers - and he was able to get them to take an active interest in the things he was passionate about.

 Garai was passionate about following his calling, which was to build the skydiving movement in Botswana and to make that a part of the global skydiving movement.
 He was also a very simple (and yet remarkably unique) individual, who brought warmth and inspiration to the lives of everyone who knew him.